ItalyStrap/theme-json-generator/README.md

 ```

 Custom properties is useful for declaring "custom" prop names, if we want to use the preset Properties we have to add
-the collections we need, I added all preset collection.
+the collections we need, I added all preset collection because I want to use all of them.

 Now in the setting section we need to use the `CollectionInterface::toArray()` method to add the configurations we
-just made above:
+just created above:

 ```php
 return [